Kiyomizu-dera: Tamuramaro, the Warror Who Conquered the North with Kannon's Blessings

 Kake-zukuri Architecture

 Descending the stairs from the stage, on your right side, you’ll notice that it’s constructed on a cliff supported by 18 poles made from over 400-year-old zelkova.
 Several cypress poles crisscross them horizontally without being fixed by nails.
-This architectural technique is known as “Kake-zukuri” or the overhang method, designed to resist earthquakes when built on a cliff.
+This architectural technique is known as Kake-zukuri (the overhang method) designed to resist earthquakes when built on a cliff.
 The structure’s ability to withstand weathering, particularly rainfall, is equally significant in its design.
 The stage is slightly inclined to facilitate rainwater drainage into the ground.
-Each protruding end of the wooden beams has small wooden roofs to shield the wood from rain.
+Each protruding end of the wooden beams has a small wooden roof to shield the wood from rain.

 710Relocation of the capital to Heijo-kyo in Nara from Asuka-Nara Period